Burst Balloons: The Paradigm Shift

 }

-PART 7: The Prerequisites - What You Need to See
+PART 7: The Prerequisites - What You Need to Seeβ

-1. Why "Burst Last" Fixes the State Problem
+1. Why "Burst Last" Fixes the State Problemβ

-, why don't I need to know what happened outside this range?
+When I'm solving range [2, 4], why don't I need to know what happened outside this range?

-Because we're deciding which balloon in [2, 4]
+Because we're deciding which balloon in [2, 4] bursts LAST!

 - When balloon

-are already gone - So balloon
+ibursts last, ALL others in[2, 4]are already gone - So balloon

-(the boundaries) - Those boundaries don't change based on the ORDER we burst things inside
+i's neighbors arearr[1]andarr[5](the boundaries) - Those boundaries don't change based on the ORDER we burst things inside

 [2, 4]

-2. Your Approach vs "Burst Last" - Same Tree, Different View
+2. Your Approach vs "Burst Last" - Same Tree, Different Viewβ

 Your recursion tree: